 Jonathan D. Katz, That Rare Mask that Identifies Its Wearer

 Webb’s friend through all his trials–personal and professional–has been Punchinello, that odd comic/tragic character of the Commedia dell’Arte.
 Previously, Punchinello had made his most famous appearance in an extraordinary series of drawings by Domenico Tiepolo.
 Domenico turned to this figure of traveling farces and puppet shows at the end of the eighteenth century, when Italian painting seemed in final decline.
 Transferring the masked figure with the big nose from the the carnival to everyday situations was a way to critique contemporary mores.
 But it also gave Domenico an original voice separate from his famous father Giambattista.
-If Domenico’s Punchinello drawings often parody his father’s work and the culture from which it sprung, it is not to negate his tradition , but to try to find a way for it to go on.
+If Domenico’s Punchinello drawings often parody his father’s work and the culture from which it sprung, it is not to negate his tradition, but to try to find a way for it to go on.

-Webb confronts a fin de siecle art world that even more that Domenico’s seems exhausted In Webb’s earlier pictures Punchinello — certainly the artist himself –confronted AIDS ; later he went West traveling through a mythic American landscape[e of rodeos and saloon but also airport lounges and gay bars.
-Now Punchinello visits that most characteristic nineties setting , the health club, un which we primp our bodies in a hopeless attempt to stave off mortality.
-But Webb is less interested in in the satirical implications of the gm than the idea of a frail male figure testing himself against the the weights of suffering and desire.
+Webb confronts a fin de siecle art world that even more that Domenico’s seems exhausted In Webb’s earlier pictures Punchinello — certainly the artist himself –confronted AIDS; later he went West traveling through a mythic American landscape[e of rodeos and saloon but also airport lounges and gay bars.
+Now Punchinello visits that most characteristic nineties setting , the health club, in which we primp our bodies in a hopeless attempt to stave off mortality.
+But Webb is less interested in the satirical implications of the gm than the idea of a frail male figure testing himself against the the weights of suffering and desire.

 Jonathan Weinberg, Punchinello Works Out catalog, 1998